dotxyteam/JEnterpriseServiceBus/README.md

 *   Run the executable (with "--help" command-line argument to see available options).
     *   NOTES:
         *    On Windows you must run the CMD executable (j-enterprise-service-bus-cmd.exe) if you intend to use the command-line options.
-        *    On Linux you may encounter the error "./linux-jdk/bin/java: Permission denied" => you just need to enable the executable permission (chmod +x ./linux-jdk/bin/java).
+        *    On Linux, after extracting the files from the archive, restore the "executable" permissions with the following command (to be run from the binary's directory): **chmod +x j-enterprise-service-bus linux-jdk/bin/java**.
+Otherwise, you may encounter the **Permission denied** error.

 # Concepts